Michigan Solar Incentives (Rebates, Tax Credits & More in 2024)

 The goal of this nonprofit solar financing program is to make solar loans more affordable and accessible to more Michigan residents.
 It accomplishes this goal by partnering with third-party lenders to bring down your APR and down payment requirements for solar equipment.
 It can also be used for other energy efficiency upgrades that reduce emissions.

 Unfortunately, it’s not possible to estimate the total savings one can achieve using this benefit program.
-However, if it means the difference between going solar and not going solar for you, you could be looking at a lifetime savings of around $23,652.
+However, if it means the difference between going solar and not going solar for you, you could be looking at an average lifetime savings of around $32,403.
 That’s the total energy savings you can expect from your solar power system over the panel lifespan.

 Enrolling in this program is a bit more involved than taking advantage of some other perks.
 The steps below should help you navigate the program.

 This financing program is a great option for any resident looking for financial assistance to convert to solar power.
-Since the average total system cost in the area is close to $20,000, many homeowners will be unable to afford a cash purchase, and some may not be able to get suitable interest rates or afford a down payment.
+Since the average total solar system cost in Michigan is over $25,000, many homeowners will be unable to afford a cash purchase, and some may not be able to get suitable interest rates or afford a down payment.
 This program helps solve both issues.

 The financing program does take some time to apply for, and you’ll need to work with the program administrator after the application process to ensure things go smoothly.
 However, while it’s a sizable time commitment, it can be massively valuable if it means saving on energy bills, especially since energy is far more expensive in MI than in most states.1